 The McKinsey Quarterly recently released their Top 10 Articles of 2011.
-You can read them here (note: free registration is required).

 One of the articles in particular caught my eye because it speaks directly to humor (though sadly doesn’t mention it directly).
 The article?